-Learn how you can make a really delicious and easy dump cake/cobbler in the slow cooker with this Chocolate Cherry Dr Pepper cake mix recipe.
-I have also included instructions to make it in a dutch oven if you would prefer to go that route.
+Learn how to make a delicious and easy dump cake/dump cobbler in a slow cooker (or CrockPot) with this Chocolate Cherry Dr Pepper cake mix recipe.
+I have also included instructions on how to make it in a dutch oven if you would like to make it that way too.

-They are delicious and are always one of the best parts of any camping experience, at least in my opinion.
+They are delicious and are always one of the best parts of any camping experience.

 Anyway, a long while ago I was reading that slow cookers can be used pretty much the same as Dutch ovens for baking and cooking.

-This was the best news ever since I didn’t know how long it would be before I go camping again and I didn’t want to wait that long to make this kind of cobbler.
+This was the best news ever since I didn’t know how long it would be before I would be able to go camping again and I didn’t want to wait that long to make this kind of cobbler.

 It’s one of my top two most popular recipes ever!